 Battery Producers

-A person is considered a producer under the Batteries Regulation if they supply batteries into Ontario and:
+A person is considered a producer under the Batteries Regulation if they supply batteries into Ontario and one of the following applies:

 • are the brand holder of the battery and have residency in Canada